Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 How Infrared Ovens Operate

-Radiant heat is produced in infrared ovens primarily by converting electrical and gas energy.
+Radiant heat (*Research Radiant Heaters) is produced in infrared ovens primarily by converting electrical and gas energy.
 An infrared oven cooks an object by heating it with shields and reflectors inside the device.
 The infrared oven's energy is absorbed by the food being cooked.
 The optimal line of sight between the flat panel heat emitter and the thing to be cooked is maintained because infrared ovens use long-wave infrared beams of electromagnetic energy to heat objects.

 Considerations When Selecting Infrared Ovens